 If total cost is estimated to exceed total contract revenue, the Company provides for foreseeable loss.
 Contract revenue earned in excess of billing has been reflected as unbilled revenue and billing in excess of contract revenue has been reflected as unearned revenue.

 Road repair and maintenance

-Revenue from road repair and maintenance work is recognised upon completion of services as per contractual terms.
+Revenue from road repair and maintenance work is recognised upon completion of services as per contractual terms, x) Retirement and other employee benefits a) Short term employee benefits

 Other income